ESCAPE THE CITY ON ONE OF THESE DAY TRIPS FROM LONDON

 Buy a copy of Days Out Underground here to find the other 46 places you can visit underground.

-If you’ve a history buff at home, all of these castles are near London and can be done, round trip, in a (rather long) day:
+If you’ve a history buff at home, all of these castles are near London and can be done on a one day trip out of London:

 Most famous for all things Downton Abbey, it’s important to check before going as the castle is still a residence so isn’t open every day.